harshuCodes-git/Kennect-SDE-Task/readme.md

-# Sorting Algorithm Visualizer Kennect Task Done By Harsh Dubey
+# Kennect Task Done by Harsh Dubey

 ## Overview
 This project is a **Sorting Algorithm Visualizer** built using **JavaScript**.
 It provides an interactive way to visualize different sorting algorithms with dynamic bars and their values displayed below.